meltingcore/bg/food-court/Decks.md

 - **Special Ability** - Kebab recipes have +1 serve value to Turkish customers and can serve them regardless of what queue they are in.
-- **End Condition** - Serve 4 Turkish customers not from your queues.
+- **End Condition** - Serve 4 Turkish customers not from your queue.
 - **Tracking** - The **kebab** recipe cards.

 <details>